Are you regularly bumping training to meet customer demand? Here’s why the experts say it’s a bad idea…

 They may find joy and satisfaction in what they do, and if they enjoy what they do, they’ll look forward to doing it and naturally excel at it too.
 For a contact centre, it’s a win–win.

-With thanks to Clayton Drotsky, Director at Growth Crew Ltd
+Contributed by: Clayton Drotsky, Director at Growth Crew Ltd

 Are you looking for some great ideas for training your call centre staff?
 Then read these articles next: